 Solution:

-- Involve staff early in the decision-making process to make them feel valued.
+- Involve employees early in the decision-making process so that they feel valued.

-- Provide clear communication about the benefits of the system.
+- Ensure clear communication about the system’s benefits.

-- Offer comprehensive, hands-on training sessions to build confidence and competence.
+- Provide in-depth, hands-on training that fosters confidence and competence.

 High Implementation Costs

-Challenge: Upgrading or replacing existing systems can be expensive, especially for smaller hospitals.
+This can involve upgrading or replacing existing systems, which may be quite expensive, especially for smaller hospitals.

 Solution: